fluorumlabs/com.fluorumlabs.Fire.xrnx/README.md

 # Features

-- Mode LEDs show beat position in binary format: `CHANNEL` toggles every beat, `MIXER` toggles every two beats, `USER 1` - every 8 beats and `USER 2` - every 16 beats.
+- Mode LEDs show beat position within pattern in binary format: `CHANNEL` toggles every 1/16 of pattern, `MIXER` toggles every 1/8, `USER 1` - every 1/4 and `USER 2` - every 1/2.
 - Pad color in Note mode (or in Drum mode with `STEP` held) represents note (12 semitones of octave mapped to a hue); active notes (not stopped by note-offs) are showed in a dim color
 - Pad color in Drum mode represents track color
-- Pad color in Performance mode represents track/slot color; muted slots are showed in a dim color
+- Pad color in Performance mode represents track color
+- Pad color in Overview mode: 1st row: current pattern, 3rd row: solo state, 4th row: mute state
 - Tapping pad in Drum mode captures the nearest note/instrument before of after tapped position
 - Both live loop recording and stepped recording are supported (set step size with `STEP`+`⟲/⟳ SELECT` and use `STEP`/`SHIFT`+`STEP` to skip steps)